chand1012/blog/content/posts/BuyingOnCarvana/index.md

 ## It isn't perfect.

 The interior has some wear and stains, but nothing a good detailing won't fix.
 Now there was some damage on the vehicle that Carvana did not mention, and I assume was overlooked.
 The vehicle had some scratches on the bottom of the bumper where it looks like someone may have curbed the vehicle, as well as a hanging trip piece on the driver's side, with that same trim piece missing entirely from the passenger side.
-Carvana said they will fix the issues since they were not documented on the site.

 # Registration.

 Now this is where Carvana needs to update their site with more information on.
-There was no information about registration on their site and I had to wait
+There was no information about registration on their site and I had to wait until they emailed me about it.
+I opted to have my plates transferred rather than get new ones since I'm not a fan of my state's new plates.
+There was delay after delay, and I ended up getting my registration only days before my temporary tags expired.
+Apparently this is a common issue, and during the pandemic there were reports that people may have owned their cars for [well over a year](https://www.autoblog.com/2021/11/29/carvana-complaints-registration/) before Carvana would send them their registration.
+Luckily I got mine just in time.

+# Conclusion

+Carvana was a convenient way to buy a car, but they definitely have some kinks to work out.
+If you find a car that you really like on Carvana I say give it a shot, but its definitely not replacing a dealer anytime soon.